KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 ### Spin - The Magnus Effect

 When the ball flies through the air, air is flowing past the ball.
-If the ball has top-spin, the top of the ball will move along the direction of the ball, pushing air in the direction opposite of the flow.
+If the ball has top-spin, the top of the ball will move along the direction the ball is moving, pushing air in the direction opposite of the flow.
 This will make air accumulate at the top of the ball.
 On the bottom of the ball, the spinning of the ball will simply push the air in the same direction as the flow.

 This means that air will accumulate at the top of the ball, but not at the bottom.
 This will result in a difference in pressure, which will push the ball downward.